jepegit/cellpy/docs/formats.rst

 format, and for the various cell-tester file-formats that can be read.
 The class can contain several tests and each test is stored in a list.

-The class contains several attributes that can be accessed directly by the ordinary Pythonic way, e.g.:
+The class contains several attributes that can be assigned directly:

 .. code-block:: python